Burnout in the workplace: how to prevent and manage it

 Supporting wellbeing in ECEC workplace teams

-An educator’s wellbeing can have a direct impact on their ability to do their job to the best of their ability.
+An educator’s well-being can have a direct impact on their ability to do their job to the best of their ability.
 And as the saying goes, you cannot pour from an empty cup.

-• Leading with kindness: While work is important, each individual’s wellbeing should always come first.
+• Leading with kindness: While work is important, each individual’s well-being should always come first.
 We often don’t know what another person is experiencing in their lives, and a little kindness can go a long way.
 Showing compassion and empathy to your employees, especially if they seem to be going through a hard time will ensure they feel supported.

-• Providing recognition: Ensuring your employees feel valued and appreciated can contribute greatly to their wellbeing.
+• Providing recognition: Ensuring your employees feel valued and appreciated can contribute greatly to their well-being.
 Take note of educators’ accomplishments both individually and as a team and make it known!
 It doesn’t have to be a grand gesture, but a note in the staff room, a conversation or a box of chocolates can say a lot.

 • Keeping up communication: An open line of communication means you are more likely to be able to keep on top of how educators in the workplace are feeling.
-Make the effort to check-in individually with your team, whether it’s a phone call, email or a note.
+Make the effort to check in individually with your team, whether it’s a phone call, email or a note.

 • Offering support: You don’t need to wait for employees to ask for help or support — if you identify a staff member who seems like they might need something, reach out.
 It could be as simple as offering a change of shift or asking if they need to talk about anything.